UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_20.md

 first 10 rows.

-Let’s say we want the rows `All-Bran` to `Apple Cinnamon Cheerios` but we want to slice based on their position.
+Let’s say we want the rows `All-Bran` to `Apple Cinnamon Cheerios` but we want to slice based on their position instead of their label.

 Using Python’s counting method of starting at zero, we conclude `All-Bran` to be at position to 2.